What Are the Main HDB Rules And Regulations for Renovation?

 Renovation is noisy.
 To keep the peace, HDB is quite strict about when you can make a din.

-General Reno:Ā 9 am to 6 pm on weekdays.
+- General Reno: 9 am to 6 pm on weekdays.
 No work on weekends or Public Holidays.

-Noisy Work (Drilling/Hacking):Ā This must be done within a specific timeframe and only during designated weekday hours.
+- Noisy Work (Drilling/Hacking): This must be done within a specific timeframe and only during designated weekday hours.

 Conclusion about HDB Renovation Rules

-If you want a home that balances avant-garde design with total peace of mind, let the experts at Twothree DesignĀ help you navigate the process and turn your vision into a reality.
+If you want a home that balances avant-garde design with total peace of mind, let the experts at Twothree Design help you navigate the process and turn your vision into a reality.